 - Monitor and update all clinical documentation in a timely manner, including case notes, treatment plans, and clinical reports on all assigned clinical activities in accordance with internal and external reporting requirements as outlined by OLH, state, federal, and professional guidelines and standards of best practice.

-- Perform the duties of the Program Manager and/or the Educational Therapists when those staff members are absent or off-site for training, meetings, etc.
+- Perform the duties of other staff members when they are absent for off-site for training, meetings, illness, etc.

 Send resume and cover letter to: